MandBea-Media-Labs/cost-of-concrete/.augment/rules/architect/architect-plan-auditor.md

 *   (List areas where the logic is too thick or over-engineered)

 **✅ APPROVAL STATUS:**
+You are to PICK ONE from your analysis:

 *   [ ] **REJECT:** The plan needs significant rework.
 *   [ ] **REVISE:** Good direction, but simplify X and Y first.
 *   [ ] **APPROVE:** The plan is solid, lean, and ready for code.